 Range for 8 bits: to .
 Asymmetric: the most negative value has no positive counterpart in 8 bits.

-This is the preferred representation in essentially all modern hardware.
+This is the preferred representation in almost all modern hardware.
 Three reasons:

 2. Same addition for all sign combinations.
-Just add the bits including the sign and discard any carry out of the most significant bit.
+Add the bits including the sign and discard any carry out of the most significant bit.
 The result is the correct 2’s complement number.

 Negative 2’s complement to decimal